aspose-words/Aspose.Words-API-References/english/net/aspose.words/hyphenation/_index.md

 ---
 title: Class Hyphenation
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Hyphenation class.
 Provides methods for working with hyphenation dictionaries.
-These dictionaries prescribe where words of a specific language can be hyphenated in C#
+These dictionaries prescribe where words of a specific language can be hyphenated in C#.
 type: docs
 weight: 2990
 url: /net/aspose.words/hyphenation/